 With approximately 29% of Australian dogs thought to be mixed breeds, it’s a common answer.
 But that uncertainty invites interest.
 Looking at a patchwork of a pet, it’s impossible to not wonder about their history and what breeds came together to create them.

 Those questions are behind the recent boom in DNA testing for dogs.
 Utilising cheap(ish) mail-away kits, it’s become a massively popular way to understand your pet more.
+The popularity of these tests is not limited to owners of mixed breed dogs: they’ve also gathered interest among people with purebred dogs.
 But is it really as simple as it sounds?
 While many customers (including Oprah) love it, there has been some criticism over accuracy.
 We set out to find out if it’s worth the hype.

 How Does DNA Testing for Dogs Work?